Serpentarius13/firebase_myown/README.md

 - Working with forms and state in React
 - How to use Google firebase, interact with it, upload files
 - How to download files from links using Blobs
+- How to comment my code using JsDoc